All Episodes

 Santa Claus, folks.

-What is inclusive mean?
+What does inclusive mean?

 When it is said that the Republican Party is exclusive, what does it mean?

-Well, I'm giving the answer.
+Well, I'll give you the answer.

 If you are exclusive, it means that you aren't.

-She lost on four.
+She lost on fourth.

-Mia Love, great African American woman in Utah.
+Mia Love, great African-American woman in Utah.

 Why didn't it work?